A traditional red and gold Chinese marquee gate welcoming visitors to Chinatown Las Vegas.

-Find a Restaurant Explore Nightlife
+Find a Restaurant

 What to Know Before You Go to Chinatown Las Vegas

-What Las Vegas Locals Love about Chinatown
+What Las Vegas Locals Love About Chinatown

-Lunar New Year & Annual Events
+Lunar New Year & Annual Cultural Events

 Korea Town Plaza